-- 46. Obtain additional water supplies to meet the needs of Molalla through the year 2030. - 47.
-Work with developers to secure underground water rights where feasible. - 48.
-The City shall review and, where necessary, update the Water System Master Plan to conform to the planned land uses shown in the Comprehensive Plan and any subsequent amendments to the Plan. - 49.
-The City shall continue to develop, operate and maintain a water system, policy, including wells, pumps and reservoirs, capable of serving all urban development within the UGB. - 50.
-In all water related issues, the City will comply with applicable State and Federal water quality standards. - 51.
-All waste and process discharges from future development, when combined with such discharges from existing developments shall not threaten to violate or violate applicable state or federal environmental quality statutes, rules and standards. - 52.
-The Director of Public Works shall establish a plan to advise all required agencies where any proposed discharge will affect the quality of air or water. - 53.
+- 50. Obtain additional water supplies to meet the needs of Molalla through the year 2030. - 51.
+Work with developers to secure underground water rights where feasible. - 52.
+The City shall review and, where necessary, update the Water System Master Plan to conform to the planned land uses shown in the Comprehensive Plan and any subsequent amendments to the Plan. - 53.
+The City shall continue to develop, operate and maintain a water system, including wells, pumps and reservoirs, capable of serving all urban development within the UGB. - 54.
+In all water related issues, the City will comply with applicable State and Federal water quality standards. - 55.
+All waste and process discharges from future development, when combined with such discharges from existing developments shall not threaten to violate or violate applicable state or federal environmental quality statutes, rules and standards. - 56.
 All government agencies responsible for assuring air, water and land resource quality in the planning area shall be contacted when plans affecting waste and process discharges are proposed.
-These proposals should be coordinated with other plans affecting waste and process discharges within the air shed and river basin encompassing the planning area, and respective roles and responsibilities of the government agencies determined. - 54.
-Any agency required by the plan will be advised in writing. - 55.
-The City shall update its storm sewer and sanitary sewer master plan.
+These proposals should be coordinated with other plans affecting waste and process discharges within the air shed and river basin encompassing the planning area, and respective roles and responsibilities of the government agencies determined.